Aikohh/aikohh.github.io/source/moveset.md

 (marmelo)=
 ## ![icon](_static/PA/38px-WeaponAction.png) Marmelo Strike

-Holding and letting go of the Weapon Action allows you to throw Marmelo at an enemy to deal damage based on Marmlo's Focus Gauge.
+Holding and letting go of the Weapon Action allows you to throw Marmelo at an enemy (or object or a surface) to deal damage based on Marmlo's Focus Gauge.
 Successful Weapon Action guards, [Hot Marmelo Parry](#hot-marmelo-parry), and [Marmelo Patience](#marmelo-patience) increase Marmelo's Focus Gauge shown above your hotbar.
 Marmelo's Focus Gauge has three stages: 0, 1, and 2.
 Guarding one attack grants a Stage 1 Marmelo.
 Guarding three attacks grants a Stage 2 Marmelo.
 **Generally, you should only throw Marmelo at Stage 2.**